 One way or another, most materials used to create art come from the natural environment.

-Joseph Campell, a junior art student from Columbus, Nebraska, explores that in a sculpture he created for his intermediate sculpture class.
+Hastings College junior art student Joseph Campell from Columbus, Nebraska, explores that in a sculpture he created for his intermediate sculpture class.

 “I wanted to look at humanity and nature and show how everything goes back to the earth,” said Campbell.